Jo-Ming/Motion/README.md

 ![](imageDirectory/body25.PNG)

-his model was significantly better, as it ran between 14-15 frames per second even with large amounts of movement.
+This model was significantly better, as it ran between 14-15 frames per second even with large amounts of movement.
 On top of this, the body_25 model tracks 24 key points (25 if you include the background) including toes and heels, which is very valuable for analysing many movements where the individual is on their feet.

 ![](imageDirectory/body252.PNG)